SECTION 504 OF THE REHABILITATION ACT OF 1973

 In what areas do schools provide accommodations for Section 504?

 Students who have been determined to be eligible for Section 504 services must have an accommodation plan for delivery of needed services created by the district.
-Access to services and programs comparable to that of non-disabled students must be provided to the students receiving Section 504 accommodations to meet each individual student’s needs.
+Section 504 plans consist of the provision of regular or special education and related aids and services designed to meet the student’s individual educational needs as adequately as the needs of nondisabled students are met.
 Accommodations generally involve adjustments made by classroom teachers and other staff to enable the Section 504 eligible student to benefit from his/her educational program.
 Accommodations may provide support of a physical, instructional, or social/emotional nature.

 Dr. Phillip Shelley